ProjectHSI/Boxel-client/README.md

 **VERZIONCRAFT IS NO LONGER ACTIVE.**
 --------------
 VerzionCraft's code is no longer active.
-(Click here to see it.)[https://verzioncraft.github.io]
+[Click here to see it.](https://verzioncraft.github.io) It's been fun - Verzion